appsquickly/typhoon/README.md

 | I need help because | So here's what I'll do |
 | :---------- | :------ |
 I'm not sure how to do [xyz]  | Typhoon users and contributors monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
-Chances are you question can be answered there.
+Chances are your question can be answered there.
 This looks like a bug | Please raise a GitHub issue I'll take all the help I can get | Professional consultation is available from key contributors.
 Please get in touch if you'd like this, and we'll connect you with the nearest available consultant